stolksdorf/quantum/New Rules.md

 Explanation for each new mechanic is listed under it.

-#### Fleet Expansion deck
+#### Fleet Expansion Pool
-In addition to the Skill deck and Tactic deck, there is now an Expansion deck.
-The deck contains all of the same card (the original Expansion gambit) and can be selected when a player normally selects a card.
-The number of cards in this deck is equal to the number of players plus one.
+In addition to the Skill deck and Tactic deck, there is now an Expansion pool.
+During setup each player places their reserve die into this pool near the Tactic and Skill cards.
+When a player selects a card, they may instead choose a reserve die.

+_Potentially reduce the reserve dice by 1, and have a single gold die always in the reserve, there fore there should be only one die per player, plus the gold die._

 > The fleet expansion ability as a Tactic Card is an odd choice.
 This ability should scale with the number of players, but it has a fixed number in the deck.
 In low player counts you can get flooded with Expansion cards you can't use, and vice versa in high player counts.
 Expansion is just one path to victory, but it is over-represented in the Tactic deck.
-We feel moving it to it's own deck fixes these issues.
+We feel moving it to it's own pool fixes these issues.

 #### Starting Skill